 In spite of Christianity's attempt to center this parable and Yeshua's words from John around an elevated sense of emotional concern for everyone on the planet, from Yeshua's non-religious Hebraic perspective the primary subject of His parable was addressing just who were to be considered members of YHVH's family - who were the "neighbors" of Leviticus 19:18.
 Yeshua was illustrating that whoever keeps the Words of the Father through their actions is a member of His Family.
 Thus, to love your "neighbor" as you would yourself is to not let factious, religious strife keep one from aiding a family member in need.
 With this parable, Yeshua was upholding what He had already previously affirmed to the lawyer was the way to find Life - that to keep YHVH's Words was more than proclamation and ritual.
-To keep His Words is to become obedient to the Essence of His Nature in those Words by not allowing another member of His Family to be neglected (Galatians 6:10).
-Yeshua's comment in John 13 was a further endorsement among the twelve that what they had witnessed in His Life was the restored behavior of the Kingdom they were to exhibit toward one another - which would distinguish them from the rest of the world and be a proclamation that the promised redemption of the Kingdom YHVH had occurred.
-YHVH's family of Israel is not a people of definers of religion but a people of witnesses to His love for His Family.
+To keep His Words is to become obedient to the Essence of YHVH's Nature in those Words by not allowing another member of His Family to be neglected (Galatians 6:10).
+Yeshua's comment in John 13:34-35 was a further endorsement among the twelve that what they had witnessed in His Life was the restored behavior of the Kingdom they were to exhibit toward one another - which would distinguish them from the rest of the world and be a proclamation that the promised redemption of the Kingdom YHVH had occurred.
+YHVH's family of Israel are not a people of definers of religion but a people of witnesses to His love for His Family.
 Scripture shows us the Hebrew has always had the ability to keep the Words of the Father.
-His Presence was manifested to Adam and Eve, Cain and Abel immediately after their separation from the Garden.
-Keeping His Words brings those of His Family into His Presence - but, until Yeshua restored the Kingdom Greek idea, they had only been able to come into His Presence externally.
+YHVH's Presence was manifested to Adam and Eve, Cain and Abel immediately after their separation from the Garden.
+Keeping His Words brings those of His Family into His Presence - but, until Yeshua restored the Kingdom, they had only been able to come into His Presence externally.

 While the Hebrew scribe of Genesis knew that other men and women existed outside of Eden, they did not matter to him or factor into his account.
 He was concerned with Adam and Eve and their progeny - not those outside of this group.
 Thus, Genesis 2 focuses upon a particular place upon the already created earth - the Garden of Eden (v.8 - the Hebrew phrase gan 'aden meaning "garden of delight").
 Here we are even given specific directions about where this Garden was located in the earth (v.10-14) and told of a particular man YHVH had formed (not created) and placed there - the Hebrew, Adam.
 It was into this particular person He breathed the Breath of LIFE - Himself (v.7).
 Leviticus 17:11 tells us the Life is in the Blood and it is the Blood that makes atonement (brings us into at-one-ment with the Father) by the Life contained therein.
 The Life YHVH breathed into Adam was His very Essence - now contained in Adam's Blood.
 In the same way as my son looks and acts just like me because of my DNA coursing in his blood (in spite of how much he would wish it otherwise), in like manner Adam was formed into the image of YHVH because He carried within Him the vital components of the Father's DNA - the Essence of His Presence.
 There was a necessary separation from that Essence, from that echad (Hebrew for "one"), caused by the first son's disobedience to YHVH's Word which corrupted his blood - setting in motion events that, if not addressed, would cause the sap of the Tree of Life to become permanently tainted.
 That echad was restored through the second son's obedience - the pouring out of His Pure Blood for the sin of His Family that was passed from generation to generation (also part of His Essence).
 What is called the "Old Testament" is a testimony of the faithfulness of the Father of the Family, YHVH, to restore what had been lost and a chronology of the passage of the Signet from the first son, Adam, to validate the last son, Yeshua, as having the authority to accomplish that restoration.
 Genesis 5:1 begins with "This is the book of the generations of Adam."
 So, when these words are read from the Hebraic perspective the scriptures are written in, we see there are only two types of people described therein - Hebrews and "others".
 These others are what are known as Gentiles - those who worship gods other than the One True Elohim of Israel.
 As we have just seen, all of the participants in the parable of the Good Samaritan are Hebrews.